WWW.SARASAUTISMSITE.COM

 Many Occupational Therapists use a combination of therapy methods, depending upon the individual’s needs.
 OT’s may include auditory integration therapy (AIT) treatments within sensory-integration treatments.

-LaFrance et al. (2013) find that Auditory Integration Treatment is an intervention which seems to be rooted in the notion that children with autism may not be able to process certain sounds; this can be helped by exercising and toning certain muscles in the ear.
+LaFrance, D., Miguel, C., et al. (2013) learned that Auditory Integration Treatment is an intervention which seems to be rooted in the notion that children with autism may not be able to process certain sounds; this can be helped by exercising and toning certain muscles in the ear.
 This in turn, may improve the brain’s ability to process missing sounds.
 During the intervention 30 min., twice a day and up to 35 hours per week, the participant wears specially designed headphones while listening to prescribed music.

 Flashback to the auditory process treatments in Oregon.
 They included a great variety of music, from classic to rock and roll.
 Clearly progress was made.
 Our lives had changed.